If you struggle with patience, you’re not alone. I struggle with it too.

 For me to remember this human truth, I almost have to almost slap myself in my egotistical face sometimes.
 I have to look in the mirror and just tell myself to STOP IT!
 Stop being envious and jealous.
 Just keep working.
 Focus on you.
 Create your dreams, and embrace patience as you do it.
 If I just keep working, and embrace patience, I will find what I am looking for.

-As I am surrounded by millionaires and ultra-successful people this weekend, I wanted to write this to give you permission to remind yourself to be patient too.
+As I am surrounded by millionaires and ultra-successful people this weekend, I wanted to write this to remind yourself to be patient too.
 It’s Ok to feel inadequate and anxious sometimes.
 It’s a natural feeling.
 I get impatient too.
 But overcoming those feelings and embracing patience is one of the biggest ingredients that creates wealth.
 Focus on the work and journey to become the human you want to become, and be patient: It will naturally come to you.

 So how do I stay patient when my goal-driven, egotistical side makes me feel like I am not good enough when I compare myself to others?